MicrosoftDocs/security/zero-trust/azure-infrastructure-storage.md

 # Apply Zero Trust principles to Azure storage

-In this article, you will learn to apply the [principles of Zero Trust](zero-trust-overview.md#guiding-principles-of-zero-trust) to Azure Storage:
+This article provides steps to apply the [principles of Zero Trust](zero-trust-overview.md#guiding-principles-of-zero-trust) to Azure Storage:

 | Zero Trust principle | Definition | Met by |
 | --- | --- | --- |